harshu08/Dimensionless-NLP-Assignment/README.md

 Training of the the model is done using shell command: rasa train nlu

-Once the training is done, uthe rasa project is run using the coomand: rasa shell nlu
+Once the training is done, uhe rasa project is run using the command: rasa shell nlu

 Then you can type the respective sentences from Task 1 in the Anaconda command prompt.
 It identifies the intent and entity clearly in a JSON format.